LocalAlbino/Cards/README.md

 # Cards
-Program that allows the user to play poker hands in the terminal
+Simple Python script that lets you play poker hands in the terminal.
+Used to help me learn the basics of the langauge.